Ameer2000Mzori/Real-Estates-Website/README.md

 # 📖 About This Project <a name="about-project"></a>

-> Navigation-Nation is a website crafted using HTML, CSS, and JavaScript, with the added benefit of linters to address any errors in the code, and it's built with Webpack as its primary focus.
-This project leverages advanced CSS and JavaScript coding techniques.
-Feel free to explore the demo link.
+> Real Estate Website is a website created with the MERN stack.
+With additional npm packages, you can create an account, delete an account, post a house for sale or rent, add favorites, remove favorites, and search for houses.
+Download the project for a demo test.

 # Sample Of Website <a name="Sample-Of-Website"></a>